 Some respondents may be unable to respond or may be late in responding.
 In such cases, missing data is automatically imputed based on historical information, for example, data from the previous year.
 Other sources of information are also put to contribution, for example, company's annual financial reports.

 In order to ensure the accuracy and consistency of the data, the results of the survey are reconciled with other information provided by the Canadian Association of Petroleum Producers (CAPP).
 Other federal departments, provincial and territorial authorities routinely monitor the data.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions may be performed for the previous year.

-The survey is a census of the population above the threshold, and the response rate is high (95%).
+The survey is a census of the population above the threshold.
 As a consequence, under-coverage is minimal, and minimal bias resulting from non-response is introduced.
 If changes are received from respondents, the data are incorporated and the disseminated data are revised.

 - Date modified: